developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

-### Disable Status bar Pull-down
+### Disable Status Bar Pull-down
 Controls whether the Android Status Bar can be pulled down to reveal controls and notifications.
-The Status bar Pull-down is enabled by default.
-If this tag is omitted, contains a value of 0 or is left blank, the Status bar Pull-down will be enabled.
+The Status Bar Pull-down is enabled by default.
+If this tag is omitted, contains a value of 0 or is left blank, the Status Bar Pull-down will be enabled.
 To disable, enter a value of 1.

-**For Android L devices**: A feature in [UI Manager](/mx/uimgr) for Android L allows Status Bar Pull-down (referred to there as the Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
-This applies only to devices with MX 6.0 and higher, which is for Lollipop and later.
+**On Android L devices**: A feature in [UI Manager](/mx/uimgr) for Android L allows the Status Bar Pull-down (a.k.a.
+Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) systems. **This will override any EHS setting for controlling the Status Bar**.
+Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and later.

 <img alt="" style="height:350px" src="disable_status_bar.png"/>